-Scripture Texts (NRSV) for Sunday, April 15, 2012 (Second Sunday of Easter)
+Scripture Texts (NRSV) for Sunday, April 13, 2014, Sunday of the Passion/Palm Sunday

 (Text links are to Oremus Bible Browser.
 Oremus Bible Browser is not affiliated with or supported by the Evangelical Lutheran Church in America.
 You can find the calendar of readings for Year C at Lectionary Readings.)

 For lectionary humor and insight, check the weekly comic Agnus Day.

 As we endeavor to live Christ-like lives, few passages in scripture can be more challenging than today’s Gospel selection.
 Jesus was brought up on trumped up charges (with no way to really refute his accusers), tortured, and executed – all for the salvation of sinners who cannot and do not deserve it.
 We hear stories of extreme courage, in wartime for example, when brave men and women sacrifice their lives for those of their comrades, but we are blessed that most of us never have to face such a situation.